 The reallocation PRAFs have been designed to take account of the average daily profile and do not distinguish business and non-business days.
-Consequently, reallocation requests that AEMO consider inconsistent with the average daily valuation approach in these Procedures, for example, where the total of all reallocations cover in large part non business days, may be ignored for the purpose of AEMO's estimation of the average daily energy and energy-weighted prices.
+Consequently, reallocation requests that AEMO consider inconsistent with the average daily valuation approach in these Procedures, for example, where the total of all reallocations cover in large part non-business days, may be ignored for the purpose of AEMO's estimation of the average daily energy and energy-weighted prices.

 Ex post reallocations are not considered in the OSL and PM calculations.
 A demonstrated history of ex post reallocations does not give sufficient confidence that the practice will continue during periods of extreme RRPs.
 Ex post reallocations can assist in management of total outstandings, but not in reducing OSLs.
+Any large changes in reallocations at start of seasons may lead to an MCL transitional issue which will be managed in accordance with clause 9.4.9.

-9.4.6 Half Hourly Reallocation Amounts (RCHH,R/RDHH,R), (RCSHH,R/RDSHH,R), (RCCHH,R,C/RDCHH,R,C)
+9.4.6 Half-hourly Reallocation Amounts (RCнн,R/RDнн,R), (RCSнн,R/RDSнн,R), (RCCнн,R,c/RDCнн,R,c)

-The half hourly reallocation amounts are estimated using an approach consistent with the average daily reallocation amounts.
+The half-hourly reallocation amounts are estimated using an approach consistent with the average daily reallocation amounts.

-The half hourly reallocation energy credit/debit (RCHH,R/RDHH,R) for each Market Participant is a positive energy amount that represents the estimated half hourly energy of prospective (ex ante) energy reallocation requests (i.e. do not specify a strike price) in the immediate future for which the Market Participant is the credit/debit party respectively, for region R.
+The half-hourly reallocation energy credit/debit (RCHH,R/RDHH,R) for each Market Participant is a positive energy amount that represents the estimated half-hourly energy of prospective (ex ante) energy reallocation requests (i.e. do not specify a strike price) in the immediate future for which the Market Participant is the credit/debit party respectively, for region R.

-The half hourly reallocation swap energy credit/debit (RCSHH,R/RDSHH,R) for each Market Participant is a positive energy amount that represents the estimated half hourly energy of prospective (ex ante) swap reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R.
+The half-hourly reallocation swap energy credit/debit (RCSHH,R/RDSHH,R) for each Market Participant is a positive energy amount that represents the estimated half-hourly energy of prospective (ex ante) swap reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R.

-The reallocation cap energy credit/debit (RCCHH,R,C/RDCHH,R,C) for each Market Participant is a positive energy amount that represents the estimated half hourly energy of prospective (ex ante) cap reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R and a cap value C.
+The reallocation cap energy credit/debit (RCCHH,R,C/RDCHH,R,C) for each Market Participant is a positive energy amount that represents the estimated half-hourly energy of prospective (ex ante) cap reallocation requests in the immediate future for which the Market Participant is the credit/debit party respectively, for region R and a cap value C.

-9.4.7 Participant Regional Adjustment Factors (PRAFL,R, PRAFG,R, PRAFR,R)
+9.4.7 Participant Risk Adjustment Factors (PRAFL,R, PRAFG,R, PRAFR,R)

-The Participant Regional Adjustment Factors (PRAFL,R or PRAFG,R or PRAFR,R) are factors derived by AEMO using historical data.
-They are used to reflect the relative riskiness of Market Participants' estimated load, generation and energy and swap reallocations respectively.
+The Participant Risk Adjustment Factors (PRAFL,R or PRAFG,R or PRAFR,R) are factors derived by AEMO using historical data.
+They are used to reflect the relative risk of Market Participants' estimated load, generation and energy and swap reallocations respectively.

-These PRAFs are based on an analysis of the relationship between half hourly regional load / generation / energy and swap reallocation profiles, half hourly regional prices and historic POE.
+These PRAFs are based on an analysis of the relationship between half-hourly regional load / generation / energy and swap reallocation profiles, half-hourly regional prices and historic POE.

-In the determination of a Market Participant's PRAFs MLF adjusted load and generation amounts are used to account for the impact of this variable on each Market Participant's prudential settings.
-Details of the calculation of the PRAFs are given in section 8.
+In determining of a Market Participant's PRAFs MLF-adjusted load and generation amounts are used to account for the impact of this variable on each Market Participant's prudential settings.
+Details of the calculation of the PRAFs are given in sectionclause 8.

-The PRAF for each MCL review will be based on data from the previous like season where this is available and is determined to be representative of the Market Participant's current trading behaviour.
+The PRAF for each MCL review will be based on data from the previous like season where available and is determined to be representative of the Market Participant's current trading behaviour.
 Where insufficient historical data is available or the Market Participant's trading behaviour has changed significantly since the previous like season then a more representative range of historical data may be used.
-Where no data is available a default PRAF value of 1.05 for load (PRAFL.R) and 0.95 for generation (PRAFG.R) will be applied.
+Where no data is available a default PRAF value of 1.05 for load (PRAFL,R) and 0.95 for generation (PRAFG,R) will be applied.

-9.4.8 Participant Capped Regional Adjustment Factor (PRAFR,R,C)
+9.4.8 Participant Capped Risk Adjustment Factor (PRAFR,R,C)